surifirstpin/biplus_documentation/docs/DataRun.md

 **Dimensions** are list of fields that can be used for applying filter options, for instance:
 - An **Attribute,** which has a direct association to a column in an primary table.
-- A **Derived value,** Manipulatedsed on the values of other fields in a single row.
+- A **Derived value,** Manipulated on the values of other fields in a single row.

 > **Example :** Dimensions for "Customer" view includes customer name,customer phone number and customer email etc.